 - Found a job

-The average length of their job search was 134 days or 4.5 months.
-These respondents had an average of 14 phone interviews and went on face-to-face interviews with an average of 11 different companies.
-One-third received multiple job offers.
+The average length of their job search was 97 days, or just over 3 months.
+This is 20% less time than the average reported in the fourth quarter of 2020.
+Job search activity was higher than usual for these respondents.
+They reported an average of 14 phone interviews and went on face-to-face interviews with an average of 11 different companies.
+50% received multiple job offers.

 How many jobs should I apply to?

-How many of my applications will get a response?
+How many of my applications will get a personalized response?

 How long does it take to get a response?

 12 days to receive a response

 The average waiting period ranged from 9 days for the group that found a job and 14 for the unemployed group.

 Those who recently found a job reported a shorter waiting time to receive a response–9 days.
 The “employed but looking” group reported waiting 13 days and the unemployed group said it took 14 days to hear from a job poster.
 This quarter’s research shows the shortest wait time since our research began.
 The average for the first quarter of 2020 was 15 days.